 - November 19th, 2020

 - Comments Off on Cruisin’ For a Bruce-in: Impound DUI

 In Cruisin’ For A Bruce-in, we ride along with Florida Attorney Bruce Denson as he gives brief explanations on Florida Law and what to do in common legal situations.

 Here’s everything you need to know about the impound of your vehicle due to a DUI conviction.

 By statute, the judge has to order an impound of your vehicle for either 10 or perhaps 30 days after the conviction for a DUI.
 Now, it is the one thing that the judge does have a little bit of discretion on, so, if somebody in your household relies on that vehicle for transportation and it would be a hardship to them, a hardship to an innocent third party, the judge can waive that impound.

 When you get placed on probation, you make think that your problems are over – but this couldn’t be further from the truth.
-Once on probation you become accountable to your probation officer, who’s job it is to ensure that you are fulfilling all of the terms of your probation.
+Once on probation, you become accountable to your probation officer, whose job it is to ensure that you are fulfilling all of the terms of your probation.

 Need help with another legal issue?
 We offer a wide variety of legal services to help those who are in need.